Skip to content

 Set up log correlation

-In most cases, you don’t need to configure anything when using OTel as logs include the standard identifiers.
-If you don’t see the logs you expect, you can set up correlation from the Logs tab.
+In most cases, you don’t need to configure anything when using OTel — logs include the standard identifiers and Coralogix maps them automatically.
+If you don’t see the logs you expect, configure correlation from the Logs tab.

-• You see no logs in Span or Trace scope, even though you know logs exist.
+• You see no logs in Span or Trace view, even though you know logs exist.

 • Your logs don’t include OTel-standard fields (or the values appear in a different field name).